library(dplyr)

 8.2.2 Model Building

-The variance analysis of a split-split plot design is divided into three parts: the main-plot, subplot and sub-subplot analysis.
+The model and analysis of variance of a split-split plot design is divided into three parts: the main plot, split plot and split-split plot analysis.
 We can use the nesting notation in the random part because nitrogen and management are nested in blocks.
 We can do blocks as fixed or random.

 <- lmer(yield ~ nitrogen * management * variety +